microsoft/terraform-provider-azuredevops/website/docs/r/tagging_permissions.html.markdown

 ## Permission levels

-Permissions for tagging within Azure DevOps can be applied only on Project level.
+Permissions for tagging within Azure DevOps can be applied only on Organizational and Project level.
-The project level is reflected by specifying the argument `project_id`.
+The project level is reflected by specifying the argument `project_id`, otherwise the permissions are set on the organizational level.

 ## Example Usage